DevOps-MBSE/aac-spec/docs/source/project_documentation/specifications.md

 ### Arguments

 #### Architecture File
-The AaC file containing the `Specification`s and `Requirement`s definitions.
+The AaC file containing the `req-spec` and `req` definitions for a system, sub-system, or component.

 #### Output Directory
-The directory in which the .csv file will be generated.
+The directory in which the *.csv file(s) will be generated.

 ## Plugin Usage Example